Techno-Economic and Life-Cycle Analysis

 Life-cycle analysis (LCA)

-We use the GREET® (Greenhouse gases, Regulated Emissions, and Energy used in Technologies) model to help collaborators understand the environmental impact of a fuel or bioproduct from a supply chain perspective — from feedstock production all the way to the final product.
+We use the GREET® (Greenhouse gases, Regulated Emissions, and Energy used in Technologies) model to help collaborators understand the environmental impact of a fuel or bioproduct from a supply chain perspective — from feedstock production to the final product.

-The results of the life-cycle analysis modeling are used to identify the environmental benefits of bio-derived chemicals and fuels, as well as to help identify primary drivers and technical barriers along the supply chain.
+The results of life-cycle analysis modeling can identify the environmental benefits of bio-derived chemicals and fuels.
+They can also identify primary drivers and technical barriers along the supply chain.
 Learn more about GREET.